 How applications are prioritised

-To reflect the Mayor of London's First Steps programme, priority will be given to British Armed Forces Personnel (serving military personnel and former members of the British Armed Forces discharged in the last 2 years).
+To reflect the Mayor of London's Homes for Londoners programme, priority will be given to British Armed Forces Personnel (serving military personnel and former members of the British Armed Forces discharged in the last 2 years).
 Additionally, for the first eight weeks following full market release of the properties priority will be given to applicants from the following groups, in priority order: